denisecase/johnson-family-cabin/README.md

 Look-out loft holds "Camp Connie" a great place for the younguns to sleep out - or pitch a tent.

-Hall Hall takes you from the attached garage into wall of windows in the front.
+Hall Hall takes you through the home to the open gathering area in the front.